Government and Public Services

 • Success Profiles: Strengths Dictionary The addition of strengths to the recruitment mix allows for a wider selection of questions and enables assessors to acknowledge a wider variety of experiences when evaluating candidates.
 The Strengths Dictionary includes definitions for 36 separate strengths and also summarises how different strengths map onto the nine Behaviours.

 The inclusion of Abilities, Technical Skills and Experience extends the scope for the Success Profiles framework to be used for recruitment across the whole civil service.
 For example, more weight can be given to Experience when evaluating candidates for senior appointments.
-Perhaps most relevant for graduate recruitment, the final selection stage for recruitment to the professions (e.g. the Government Services for Economics; Statistics; Operational Research; Social Research; Legal Profession) will include analysis and policy exercises that assess Technical Skills and knowledge, which should have been covered in your degree studies, whilst the Diplomatic FS assessments are likely to include a language acquisition Ability test.
+Perhaps most relevant for graduate recruitment, the final selection stage for recruitment to the professions (e.g. the Government Services for Economics; Statistics; Operational Research; Social Research; Legal Profession) will include analysis and policy exercises that assess Technical Skills and knowledge, which should have been covered in your degree studies, whilst the Diplomatic FS assessments may include a language acquisition Ability test.

 For entry into Local Government positions the key skills and behaviours sought will be similar to those for the Civil Service.
 Councils are looking for "adaptable, resourceful graduates who will embrace and effect change".
 Look for more information on the website for the LGA's Impact Graduate Programme and, once you have made an application, use the career pages of the local authorities to which you have applied in order to understand their local culture and any specific expectations above and beyond the content outlined above.